Community Advocates Program

 Our Impact

-82 women have been trained as Community Advocates, who now provide long-term support for women and girls in their communities.
+292 women have been trained or are completing training as Community Advocates, who now provide long-term support for women and girls in their communities.